AgoraIO-Solutions/tb_pstnBridgeSample/VoiceAPI.md

 If timeout was specified on the dialog then noInput timer will be started when all prompts complete (or there were no prompts).
 If user input is detected, noInput timer is stopped.
-If noInput timer fires before any input is detected, a "noInput" event is genetated.
+If noInput timer fires before any input is detected, a "noInput" event is generated.

 ### Interdigit timer

 If interdigitTimeout was specified on the document or dialog, then a interdigit timer will be restarted after every digit is detected.
-If interdigit timout occurs, then running dtmfCollect inputs are evaluated for potential match – if match occurred then input's commands are executed, otherwise if there are no more running inputs a noMatch event is generated.
+If interdigit timeout occurs, then running dtmfCollect inputs are evaluated for potential match – if match occurred then input's commands are executed, otherwise if there are no more running inputs a noMatch event is generated.